 Learning & Teaching

 Students will normally experience both tutor-led learning (interactive lectures, seminars, workshops and tutorials) and self-directed methods of learning; emphasis is placed upon the skills of increased independence and critical reflection encouraging positive attitudes towards lifelong learning.
-Students also have access to a nominated personal tutor (usually their Programme Director) throughout their time as a Postgraduate student in the Cardiff School of Sport.
+Students also have access to a nominated personal tutor (usually their Programme Director) throughout their time as a Postgraduate student in the Cardiff School of Sport & Health Sciences.

 Modules are not primarily delivered through e-learning but are well supported by the various learning and assessment tools available on the University's virtual learning environment (VLE).
 The VLE is extensively used in the school to make learning material and resources available.
 In additional VLE is also used in both formative and summative assessments and finally to communicate with students.
 Students also receive support via email as well as face-to-face assistance as appropriate.